 Material (for Sec 612.2) Certifications are to be collected on both the sand and retroreflective sheeting used in or on the sand-filled impact attenuators.

 Safety Requirements (for Sec 612.3) The inspector is to request a copy of the manufacturer’s certification that states the units comply with the crash test requirements of NCHRP 350 or MASH, Test Level 3, and have FHWA acceptance.
 This information is to be kept in the project files.

 Truck-Mounted Attenuator (for Sec 612.4.1) TMAs are to be inspected to make sure they are structurally sound, the frames are not bent and that they appear to be in good working order.
 In some cases, the contractor may elect to add TMAs when TMAs are not required.
-Even elective TMAs need to be NCHRP 350 or MASH, Test Level 3, compliant so the certification still needs to be collected.
+Elective TMAs need to be NCHRP 350 or MASH, Test Level 3, compliant so the certification still needs to be collected.
 Typically, TMAs are only required and paid for under conditions where the contractor is operating without a lane drop set up (cones, channelizers, etc.).
 TMAs that the contractor voluntarily adds to an operation are typically not paid for.